Instagram Influencer | Funeh Aliu

 Where do you take friends and family when they visit?

 Banff for the day out.
 Analog on 17th for afternoon tea and a chat.
-Village ice cream to indulge.
-Klein/Harris on 8th for relaxing dinner on their comfy couches.
-National for drinks and hangout with other Calgarians.
+Village Ice Cream to indulge.
+Klein/Harris on 8th Avenue for a relaxing dinner on their comfy couches.
+National for drinks and hanging with other Calgarians.